 - Constant and strong pain when urinating

-- Fever, caused by the effect of the bacteria present in urine that were not properly expelled from the body.
+- Fever, caused by the effect of the bacteria present in urine that are not properly expelled from the body

 - Stomach pains

-- Difficulty concentrating on anything other than the desire to pee
+- And, finally, difficulty concentrating on anything other than the desire to pee

 So, to avoid health problems, make sure you head to the bathroom as soon as your body tells you to.
 Holding your pee is just not an option!